 Non-economic damages, also referred to as general damages, include:

 After the accident, it is best to consult with a law firm that has experience with premise liability cases.
-A slip and fall lawyer can answer your questions and decide if you have a good case against a store, casino, or other property owner whose negligence resulted in your injury.
+A slip and fall lawyer in Las Vegas can answer your questions and decide if you have a good case against a store, casino, or other property owner whose negligence resulted in your injury.

 Benson & Bingham Accident Injury Lawyers